ThisIzATriumph/circular_Basecamp_old/content/notes/ecosophy.md

 Ecosophy is this result.

-Arne Naess, deep ecology and ecosophy.
+### The cult of reason

+The authority of reason & rationality are questioned by the thoughts of Ecology, which invites to conceive human intelligence in a broader perspective that includes relationship, animality & emotion.
+Ecology offers new doubts, a cure of humility, new amazements to Philosophy.

 What ecology brings to philosophy. (end or the ecology book)

-### The cult of reason

 #### The one equation